 In May 2011, the IASB issued IFRS 10 'Consolidated Financial Statements' ('IFRS 10'), IFRS 11 'Joint Arrangements' ('IFRS 11') and IFRS 12 'Disclosure of Interests in Other Entities' ('IFRS 12').
+In June 2012, the IASB issued amendments to IFRS 10, IFRS 11 and IFRS 12 'Transition Guidance'.
 The standards are effective for annual periods beginning on or after 1 January 2013 with early adoption permitted.
-IFRSs 10 and 11 are to be applied retrospectively.
+IFRSs 10 and 11 are required to be applied retrospectively.

 Under IFRS 10, there will be one approach for determining consolidation for all entities, based on the concept of power, variability of returns and their linkage.
-This will replace the current approach which emphasises legal control or exposure to risks and rewards, depending on the nature of the entity.
+This replaced the approach which applies to these consolidated financial statements which emphasises legal control or exposure to risks and rewards, depending on the nature of the entity.
 IFRS 11 places more focus on the investors' rights and obligations than on structure of the arrangement, and introduces the concept of a joint operation.
-IFRS 12 includes the disclosure requirements for subsidiaries, joint arrangements and associates and introduces new requirements for unconsolidated structured entities.
+IFRS 12 is a comprehensive standard on disclosure requirements for all forms of interests in other entities, including for unconsolidated structured entities.